Rolando Romero

-Rolando Florencio Romero Moreno (born October 14, 1995), known as Rolly Romero (/ˈroʊli/, RO-lee), is an American professional boxer.
-He is a world champion in two weight classes, having held World Boxing Association (WBA) welterweight title since August 2025 and previously the WBA super lightweight title from 2023 to 2024.
+Rolando Florencio "Rolly" Romero Moreno (/ˈroʊli/, ROH-lee; born October 14, 1995) is an American professional boxer.
+He is a world champion in two weight classes, having previously held the World Boxing Association (WBA) super lightweight title from 2023 to 2024 and the WBA (Super version) welterweight title from 2025 to 2026.

 Professional career

 Lightweight

 Romero made his professional debut on December 2, 2016, scoring a first-round technical knockout (TKO) victory against David Courtney at the Sam's Town Hotel and Gambling Hall in Sunrise Manor, Nevada.
 Romero amassed an 8–0 record during the next three years, winning all but one of those fights by stoppage.
 Romero was next scheduled to face Andres Figueroa on April 20, 2019, on the undercard of the Danny Garcia and Adrián Granados welterweight bout.
 He won the fight by a fourth-round knockout.
 Romero had his first step-up in competition on November 1, 2019, when he faced Juan Carlos Cordones.
 He won the fight by a first-round knockout, stopping Cordones in the final minute of the opening round.
 Romero faced the undefeated Arturs Ahmetovs on February 22, 2020, on the undercard of Deontay Wilder and Tyson Fury II.
 He won the fight by a second-round technical knockout.